 How to Post Links for Companies and Get Paid

 Blog websites are particularly whimsical when it comes to monetization.
 Since you are not directly selling anything to your audience (you only write a blog) there is no profit to be made here and you are, basically, restricted to ad placements as your only means of getting paid.
 Fortunately, there is a way to “diversify” your monetization techniques.
 Without selling anything DIRECTLY you can make a cut from, effectively, selling someone’s product on your website and get paid to post links.

 You may still wonder how to post links for companies and get paid.
 And the answer to this question is called affiliate marketing, my friend!
 Affiliate marketing is used on almost every avenue of the internet since it’s so easy to start with.
-So, affiliate marketing allows a website host to create another funnel of profit through an affiliate link posting.
+So, affiliate marketing allows a website host to begin another funnel of profit through an affiliate link posting.
 These links work in tandem with the content they are subtly embedded into to incentivize a user to click on the link.

 How Does Affiliate Market Works?
 And What Are the Units of Great Content?